wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-community-partner-build-up-labs.md

 Then we’ve been building a great network of mentors, investors and partners and connecting the founders with this network allows them to grow faster and firmly.

-## What is the most challenging part of working with startups?
+## What Is the Most Challenging Part of Working With Startups?

 We've been building digital companies for the past 10 years and made every mistake possible, meaning we can help founders avoid those mistakes and have them find new ones.
 But that's sometimes very hard since being an entrepreneur entails a high level of optimism that things will be different for them.

-## What do you find most satisfying about working with startups?
+## What Do You Find Most Satisfying About Working With Startups?

 We feel really privileged to have the opportunity to work with bright and driven entrepreneurs, wanting to solve world problems and watch their ventures go from idea to market.
 Everyday.
 Repeatedly.

-## What are some things that you repeatedly see early-stage companies and founders struggle with?
+## What Are Some Things That You Repeatedly See Early-Stage Companies and Founders Struggle With?

 Focus.
 Focus, it’s probably one of the most difficult things for founders and their teams to keep.
 The pace is always fast; experiments are always ongoing, feedback keeps coming in, so losing focus on the end goal is a common struggle.

-## What’s the biggest trend that gets your team excited in the tech market today?
+## What’s the Biggest Trend That Gets Your Team Excited in the Tech Market Today?

 Hard to choose.
 Personally, I just got access to GPT-3 so that’s exciting.
 We have high expectations on No-code platforms because that would allow teams to prototype faster and test with real users, saving time to focus on more deep tech developments.

-## Time for some success stories!
-Which are the 3 (or more) most interesting companies to have joined your program?
+## Time for Some Success Stories!
+Which Are the 3 (or More) Most Interesting Companies To Have Joined Your Program?

 Many are still in stealth mode.
 I’ll just name a few that are already on the market, in no particular: